joyofpw/joyofpw.github.io/README.md

 ### 🏤 [JasonBase](https://github.com/joyofpw/jasonbase)

 _Jasonbase_ enables you to easily store and share jsons.
-Example using _WireRenderPattern_.
+Example using _WireRenderPattern_ and _Dockerfile_.

 ## Maintained By CLSource
 I'm at the [ProcessWire forums](https://processwire.com/talk/profile/2127-clsource/).